shannon-lab/zapdos/doc/content/source/bcs/SakiyamaSecondaryElectronBC.md

 ## Overview

-`SakiyamaSecondaryElectronBC` is an electron mean energy density of secondary electrons induced by ion flux outflow boundary condition.
+`SakiyamaSecondaryElectronBC` accounts for the mean electron energy density of secondary electrons induced by an ion flux outflow boundary condition.
 `SakiyamaSecondaryElectronBC` assumes the electrostatic approximation for the electric field.

 The ion induced secondary electron mean energy density outflow is defined as